Edwin Díaz: International career

-Díaz played as a relief pitcher, more specifically as a closer for the Puerto Rican national team in the 2017 World Baseball Classic (WBC) where he won a silver medal.
+Díaz was a closer for the Puerto Rican national team in the 2017 World Baseball Classic (WBC) where he won a silver medal.
 He had 2 saves at the tournament: one against the Dominican Republic and another against the United States, both in the second round.
-In the semifinal game against the Netherlands, he won the game as Puerto Rico scored in the bottom of the 11th inning for a 4–3 win.
+In the semifinal against the Netherlands, he won the game as Puerto Rico scored in the bottom of the 11th inning for a 4–3 win.

 During the 2023 WBC, Díaz pitched the seventh inning of an ongoing perfect game versus Israel, which ended by a 10–0 score on a walk-off hit in the bottom of the eighth inning that invoked the tournament's mercy rule.
 However, it did not qualify as an official perfect game per the Elias Sports Bureau, due to lasting fewer than nine innings.
 Díaz also closed the final pool play game against the Dominican Republic, sending Puerto Rico to the quarterfinals.
-However, immediately after the game, he suffered an injury to his right knee during the celebration that ended his participation in the tournament.
-Puerto Rico would be eliminated in their following game against Mexico.
-For the tournament, Díaz pitched to a perfect 0.00 ERA with four strikeouts over two innings of work.
+However, immediately after the game, he suffered an injury to his right knee during the celebration that ended his participation in the tournament and causing him to miss the 2023 MLB season.
+Puerto Rico was eliminated in their next game against Mexico.
+For the tournament, Díaz had a perfect 0.00 ERA with four strikeouts over two innings of work.

+Díaz pitched in three games for Puerto Rico in the 2026 WBC, again allowing no runs and earning one save.